paulchyz/OCI_Streaming_Pipeline/README.md

 	`streaming-bucket-processed` : <i>Paste the name of the Object Storage Bucket for processed data</i>\
 	\
 	Click `+` to add the pair to the Function configuration.
 13. Add the `Key`:`Value` pairs indicated below.
-The `Value` values are to be set as defaults used for this lab. <i>Note: STREAMDATA is case-sensitive.</i>
+The `Value` values are to be set as defaults used for this lab.
+If you specified a custom password for your ADW instance, replace the default value with the custom value. <b><i>Important: `json-collection-name` is case-sensitive. `db-schema` and `db-user` must be lowercase.</i></b>
 	\
 	\
 	`json-collection-name` : `STREAMDATA`\
-	`db-schema` : `ADMIN`\
+	`db-schema` : `admin`\
-	`db-user` : `ADMIN`\
+	`db-user` : `admin`\
 	`dbpwd-cipher` : `Streaming!2345`
 	\
 	\
 	<b>Congratulations!
 You've successfully configured your Function with the environment variables needed to run the data stream!</b>

-### Initiate Data Stream
+### Configure Data Stream
-In this section, you will launch the data stream from Cloud Shell to simulate the transmission of manufacturing data to your Streaming instance's Messages Endpoint in OCI.
+In this section, you will configure the data stream from Cloud Shell to simulate the transmission of manufacturing data to your Streaming instance's Messages Endpoint in OCI.

 1. Navigate to the hamburger menu at the top left of the webpage, and type `streaming` into the search field.
 Click the listing that appears on the page that contains the words `Streaming` and `Messaging`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.